duytient31/YandexTranslater/README.md

-# yandex-translater
+# YandexTranslater
-This is my solution for Yandex test task for school of mobile development.
+This is my solution for Yandex test task for school of mobile development: https://academy.yandex.ru/events/mobdev/msk-2017/